camunda/camunda-docs-manual/content/user-guide/process-engine/incidents.md

 <property name="compositeIncidentHandlersEnabled" value="true" />
 ```

-If you want to provide a multiple incident handler`s you can add one or multiple incident handlers using the following method:
+If you want to provide multiple incident handlers, you can add them using the following method:

 ```java
 org.camunda.bpm.engine.impl.cfg.ProcessEngineConfigurationImpl.setCustomIncidentHandlers(List<IncidentHandler>)